chiraggivan/sns-email-alert-terraform/README.md

 - Sends a notification via the SNS topic
 - treat_missing_data = "notBreaching" means:
 - If there's no data (e.g., no logs yet), it won’t trigger the alarm unnecessarily.

+##  How It All Works (In Order)
+1. A Lambda function (RDStoS3function) logs an error like "ERROR: something failed".
+2. CloudWatch Log Metric Filter detects "ERROR" in the logs and turns it into a custom metric.
+3. The custom metric (LoggerErrorCount) increments.
+4. If this metric hits the threshold (≥ 1), CloudWatch Alarm triggers.
+5. The alarm publishes a message to the SNS topic.
+6. SNS sends an email to the registered address — no human ever logged into AWS UI!

+**Terraform** manages the entire lifecycle — if you need to change things (like a different email or threshold), just update the code and terraform apply again.

+## Future Improvements
+- Add Slack/Telegram integration for alerts
+- Use Secrets Manager for DB creds
+- Add real-time dashboards with Grafana or Datadog